TheCheapestPixels/SpacePotpourri/README.md

 vector.
 This can be changed on `CharacterController.gravity`.

 For more complex situations, we need a more complex mechanic.
-Currently we only have inside-of-a-cylinder gravity as an alternative.
+Currently we only have inside-of-a-cylinder gravity as an alternative, but plans for more exist, so stay tuned.

+This time we start with the aspects, as those define what gravity sources are used for which entities.
+We add `wecs.panda3d.gravity.GravityMap` to `game_map`, indicating that there are gravity-indicating nodes on the map's model, and add `wecs.panda3d.gravity.GravityMovement` to the character, indicating that its gravity vector should be calculated based on such nodes.

-`wecs.panda3d.gravity.AdjustGravity` will calculate on each character, based on a node in the `base.render` sene graph called `gravity`, using its x/z plane distance to calculate outward-going gravity, and set it as `CharacterController.gravity`. `wecs.panda3d.gravity.ErectCharacter` will then calculate a rotation of the character so as to orient it according to its local gravity.
+Systems-wise, `wecs.panda3d.gravity.AdjustGravity` will calculate the gravity on each character, based on gravity nodes used, and set it as `CharacterController.gravity`. `wecs.panda3d.gravity.ErectCharacter` will then calculate a rotation of the character so as to orient it according to its local gravity.

-Nothing needs to be changed on the characterr aspect.
-Before this, the initial gravity vector was simply used as given and never changed, now the `AdjustGravity` system changes it.
+On both cmponents, we set `node_names=['gravity']` to inicate the node to use.
+Epect this bit to evolve as we experiment with more complex gravity.

 ### TODO